 Graduate Student Paper Competition

-A: Yes, submissions must be no longer than 60 manuscript pages.
-We ask that submissions should include a title page with a complete mailing address, e-mail address, and phone number(s).
-The second pages should include a 100-150 (maximum) word abstract.
+Submissions must include a title page with a complete mailing address, e-mail address, and phone number(s).
+The second page should include a 100-150 (maximum) word abstract.
 Beginning on the third page, all pages should be paginated.
-Text, footnotes, endnotes, and references should all be double-spaced in Times New Roman 12 font,with 1.5" marings on all sides with no headers or footers.
-For more specifics regarding submission, please contact our Office for a copy of the competition guidelines.
+Text, footnotes, endnotes, and references should be double-spaced in Times New Roman 12 point font and have 1.5” margins on all sides with no headers or footers.
+Properly formatted submissions must not exceed 60 pages.